HelloYesNo/server/README.md

 To start Coolify on your host system:

-1. Ensure Docker is installed and running on your host
-2. Enable the Coolify service: sudo systemctl enable --now coolify.service

-The service will automatically create the 'coolify' Docker network and start all Coolify containers.
+1. Start the install script with `coolify-install`

+This will install coolify and start it.

 # image-template